best lululemon leggings

 This material is designed for low impact activities such as yoga, barre, pilates, etc.

-Years ago, if you came in to the store asking for a yoga pant, I’d show you Wunder Unders, Groove Pants, Astro Pants, Gather and Crow Crops – but nowadays, when the teenage girls come in asking for “yoga pants”, they’re specifically looking for the Groove Pant.
-The Groove is a long, flared pant with a high-rise waistband.
+A little history side note: Ten years ago, if you came in to the store asking for a yoga pant, I’d show you Wunder Unders, Groove Pants, Astro Pants, Gather and Crow Crops – but nowadays, when the teenage girls come in asking for “yoga pants”, they’re specifically looking for the Groove Pant.
+The Groove is a long, flared pant with a super-high-rise waistband and its now only available in Nulu fabric.
 It’s been through many variations over the years, but this is the closest pant you’ll get to the original lululemon yoga pant (called the Boogie Pant) that started an athleisure revolution.

-Launched in 2008 (in conjunction with a material called Swift seen mostly in running shorts and casual styles), this material solved for runners.
-It’s much more compressive than Luon and feels slicker – more like Spandex than cotton – although it’s also blend of Nylon and LYCRA.
-Luxtreme has the same technical features as Luon (moisture-wicking, breathable and four-way stretch), although it actually dries faster.
+Launched in 2008 (in conjunction with a material called Swift, seen mostly in running shorts and casual styles), this material solved for runners.
+It’s much more compressive than Luon and feels slicker – more like Spandex than cotton – although it’s also a blend of Nylon and LYCRA.
+Luxtreme has the same technical features as Luon (moisture-wicking, breathable and four-way stretch), however it actually dries faster.

 Hot tip: If you have pets that shed and you’re looking for something that won’t pick up fur, go with Luxtreme or Nulux.